MoVA: Adapting Mixture of Vision Experts to Multimodal Context: Experiments

 \subsection{Medical Visual Question Answering}

 This experiment is conducted on popular medical VQA benchmarks VQA-RAD and SLAKE.
 We directly leverage the medical VQA evaluation metric adopted by LLaVA-Med.
 Each sample of VQA-RAD and SLAKE is observed only once during the training process of MoVA and LLaVA-1.5.
 For a fair comparison, we compare MoVA with the LLaVA-Med variant that is finetuned with only 1 epoch on the benchmark.
 The performance of the LLaVA-Med specialist that is fully finetuned on downstream tasks is also reported.
-As presented in~\cref{tab:ablation_med}, MoVA-7B consistently yields higher scores than LLaVA-Med and LLaVA-1.5 on both medical VQA benchmarks, exhibiting its medical visual chat ability.
+As presented in Table~\ref{tab:ablation_med}, MoVA-7B consistently yields higher scores than LLaVA-Med and LLaVA-1.5, exhibiting its medical visual chat ability.